-For more information on social distancing requirements, visit the WA Government website.
+For more information on physical distancing requirements, visit the WA Government website.

 Travelling to funerals

 The State Government has introduced restrictions on travel into Western Australia that have and can change on a regular basis with short notice to help reduce the spread of COVID-19.

 For more information on these travel restrictions, visit the WA Government website.